Twin Peaks Finale Recap: We’re Going Home

 • First, Mike says, “Is it future or past?” which now has a new literal meaning to us, given that Cooper has gone back in time.
 Admittedly, this might be when it really happens, or it’s happening again, or like most things in the Black Lodge, it’s happening at every time.

-• We see the scene with The Arm again and he tells us, “I sound like this,” which now suggests he was the one who perhaps took Laura (because we hear the same noise when she disappears).
+• We see the scene with the Arm again and he tells us, “I sound like this,” which now suggests he was the one who perhaps took Laura (because we hear the same noise when she disappears).
 The Arm then asks Coop if this is the story of “the little girl who lived down the lane,” which is exactly what Charlie said to Audrey that made her so scared.
 Nice to know it’s connected.

 • We then see Laura whisper a secret that we do not hear, nor will we ever hear it.
 Before she’s pulled away, she screams that same intense scream we heard in the woods.
 It leads us to wonder: Is this somehow happening in the same moment of the woods?